Onizuka09/STM32_FromScratch/articles/Fromscratch.md

 - `linker script`:  describes you memory layout and how to set up different sections<br>
 In this article i will focus how to setup an Development environment from scratch without the need of an IDE.<br>

-I will assume that you are using linux "ubuntu" as your operating system.<br>
+I will assume that you are using `ubuntu` as your operating system.<br>

 ### Table of Contents
 - [Article 1: Development Environment from Scratch for an STM32](#article-1-development-environment-from-scratch-for-an-stm32)